varapp/varapp-docs/docs/src/about.rst

 One public, demo version of the program is available at `https://varapp-demo.vital-it.ch <https://varapp-demo.vital-it.ch>`_ .

-Log in as user "test" with password "test".
+Log in as user "demo" with password "demo".
 You will be granted access to a variants database "demo".
 Try the following standard filters: